fworks/algorithms-spring-boot/README.md

 ## Notes

-I know that most of the implementation could be done in static methods, utilities classes, etc.
+I know that most of the implementation could be done in static methods, utility classes, etc.
 But I will probably use spring service just to show how that works.